 What to Do During a Mental Health Crisis: Resources

-Read more resources for mental health crisis
+Blue graphic with resources for mental health crisis including hotlines and emergency contacts.

 When life feels overwhelming and you're in the middle of a mental health crisis, it can be difficult to know where to turn.
 At Mountains Therapy, we want you to know that you’re not alone, and there are caring people and resources ready to support you.